mavethee/Hackintosh-OpenCore-EFI-HP-Z420/README.md

 OCLP DOESN'T WORK FOR MACOS 13, USE MACPRO7,1 SMBIOS AND NATIVELY SUPPORTED DGPU!
-Memory mismatch error fix: https://dortania.github.io/OpenCore-Post-Install/universal/memory.html
+Memory mismatch error fix: https://dortania.github.io/OpenCore-Post-Install/universal/memory.html Or just use RestrictEvents included in Kexts.

+There are some issues in macOS 13 related to lack of AVX2 instruction set, requires more fun with macOS 13 beta 1 installer, at own risk lol.

 ### SMBIOS:
 Present in repo SMBIOS is not purchased Apple's device but for own sake, I don't advice you to use it.